sylveon/SearchWithMyBrowser/ReadMe.md

 - [Inno Setup](http://www.jrsoftware.org/isinfo.php) - To build the installer.
 - [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk), version 10.0.14393 or higher - To build the store package.

 If you decided to build the installer, make sure that `ISCC.exe` is in your path.
 If you decided to build the store package, make sure that `makeappx.exe` is in your path.
+See [this article](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) for instructions.

 To build the whole project (including the installer and the store package), run the `Make.cmd` file at the root of the repository.
 You can also build subcomponents individually by running the `Make.cmd` file present in their subfolder.

 ## Boring legal stuff